 Premium plans offer the highest level of protection and convenience, largely thanks to advanced remote monitoring technology.
 With this feature, your generator is connected to a system that allows technicians to track its status 24/7 from their office.
 If the system detects a fault code or an operational issue, it sends an alert directly to the service team.
 This means problems can often be identified and addressed before you even realize something is wrong.
 This proactive approach is especially valuable for commercial generator installations or for homeowners who travel and need to know their property is always protected.

-How Often Should Your Generac Generator Be Serviced?
+How Often Does Your Generac Generator Need Service?

 One of the most common questions we get is about service frequency.
 You’ve invested in a generator to have power when you need it, so keeping it in prime condition is key.
 While there’s a standard rule of thumb, the right schedule for your generator can depend on its usage and our local climate.
 Think of it less as a rigid rule and more as a baseline for ensuring your generator is always ready to go.
 Let’s walk through the standard guidelines and the situations that might call for a little extra attention.